Llyn Arenig Fawr

-Llyn Arenig Fawr is a lake and reservoir located near the summit of Arenig Fawr, a mountain in North Wales.
+Llyn Arenig Fawr is a lake and reservoir located to the northeast of Arenig Fawr, a mountain in North Wales.

-The lake's primary purpose is to supply water to the nearby town of Bala and the numerous small villages in the surrounding area.
+The reservoir's primary purpose is to supply water to the nearby town of Bala and the numerous small villages in the surrounding area.
 From the lake there is an energetic uphill walk to the summit of Arenig Fawr, from which there are extensive views.